Two-factor authentication (2FA): Everything you need to know

 With all the various online services at your disposal, it's important to have a unique password for every single one of them.
 Duplicate passwords open you up to being potentially hacked in the event that someone gets ahold of one password and then tries to use it at different sites.
 It's impossible to keep all of your passwords stored in your memory, and that's where password managers come in.

 The great thing is that password managers have evolved so much that many of them offer additional features that are not only useful but continue to keep your information confidential.
 For example, 1Password is currently our favorite password manager due to its ease of use.
-But the app can also act as a 2FA authenticator after everything has been set up.
+However, the app can also act as a 2FA authenticator after everything has been set up.
 The code refreshes on a regular basis and is much more secure than relying on SMS messages for authentication.

 Password managers are great tools for ensuring you have a lengthy and unique password for all of your online accounts, but a strong password isn't a good enough excuse to ignore two-factor authentication and not use it.
 Just about any password can be hacked if someone is persistent enough and has the right amount of computing power, but bypassing 2FA through a dedicated app or security key is virtually impossible unless you have access to that physical device.